danielgospodinow/danielgospodinow.com/content/interests.md

 #### Career

 Since I love automotive software, in 2018 I started my career as an intern software engineer at [Visteon](https://www.visteon.com/) but it ended up shortly after.
+It was not my thing.

 As mentioned, I also like computer graphics and IoT, so unsurprisingly enough, I also went for an internship at [Chaos Group](https://www.chaosgroup.com/).
 A world-famous company that provides state-of-the-art rendering solutions for architectural, VFX, film, media and entertainment, automotive design and other industries.
 I also had a short stay there.